 Are you looking for step-by-step instructions for making a hose assembly?
-The basic method of making a hose assembly is the same for every machine and we’ve outlined the steps below or you can watch the video to the right that outlines the steps from a recent hose school training session.
+The basic method of making a hose assembly is the same for every machine and we’ve outlined the steps below or you can watch the video that outlines the steps from a recent hose school training session.

 Step 1: Gather required tools and materials for the project